 The Smithsonian's official Guide and Map is available online (Free PDF Guide and Map).
 This brochure is also available in Arabic, Chinese, French, German, Italian, Japanese, Korean, Portuguese, Russian, and Spanish.

-The Smithsonian offers groups discounted packages to our restaurants, IMAX theaters, the planetarium, paid exhibitions, and other attractions within our museums.
+The Smithsonian offers groups discounted packages to our restaurants, IMAX theaters, the planetarium, paid exhibitions, flight simulators, and segway tours.

 Dining at the Smithsonian

 In pleasant weather, visitors are always welcome to bring provisions to picnic on the grassy, tree-lined National Mall.

 Many Smithsonian museums, the National Zoo, and Smithsonian Gardens offer group tours, which can be arranged by appointment only.
 Chaperones are required for school group tours.
 Visit the museums' websites below for details:

 - African Art Museum